 One of us once spent six months living in a tent, eating meals day after day with a utensil set nearly identical to the 4 N 1, and the experience was excellent.
 Having a spoon, fork, and knife snapped together in one spot every night ensured that, come dinnertime, they were always where they needed to be. ↵

 Enamelware is great for outdoor eating because it has the lightness and durability of plastic and an appealing aesthetic.
 After considering seven sets, we found two we like.
-For an inexpensive set that’s good enough to replace disposable plates, bowls, and cups, look into GSI Outdoors’s enamelware.
-You can get plates, bowls, and mugs for four people for about $50, or you can buy them separately (here are the plates and bowls, though we don’t love the mugs).
-We don’t think the GSI set offers the absolute best quality, but we do believe its quality is vastly better than that of other cheap sets and will work perfectly fine for picnics or camping.
+For an inexpensive set that’s good enough to replace disposable plates, bowls, and cups, look into GSI Outdoors enamelware.
+We don’t think this GSI set offers the absolute best quality, but we do believe its quality is vastly better than that of other cheap sets and will work perfectly fine for picnics or camping.

-We’ve seen a few Amazon-user complaints about this set rusting and being of low quality overall, but those complaints are from a few years ago.
-After a year of owning these and using them while camping, we haven’t seen rust from normal use.
-Most of the new reviews are four or five stars, and currently the set has an overall rating of 4½ stars (out of five) across 25 reviews.
+We’ve seen a few Amazon customer complaints about this set rusting and being of low quality overall, but those complaints are from a few years ago.
+After a year of owning these pieces and using them while camping, we haven’t seen rust from normal use.
+Most of the new reviews are four or five stars, and currently the set has an overall rating of 4.2 stars (out of five) across more than 70 reviews.

 If you want a higher-quality set with a nicer overall design, get Best Made’s Two-Person Seamless & Steadfast Enamel Gift Set (also available piecemeal: plates, bowls, mugs).
 Yes, these pieces are about four times as expensive, but they’re arguably four times better.
 Just don’t lose them at the beach!